 Quality of life

-When you're obese, your overall quality of life may be diminished.
-You may not be able to do things you used to do, such as participating in enjoyable activities.
+Obesity can diminish the overall quality of life.
+You may not be able to do physical activities that you used to enjoy.
 You may avoid public places.
-Obese people may even encounter discrimination.
+People with obesity may even encounter discrimination.

 Other weight-related issues that may affect your quality of life include:

-- Shame and guilt
+- Shame and guilt.

-- Social isolation
+- Social isolation.

-- Lower work achievement
+- Lower work achievement.